-Those who think that only people of Japanese descent can become naturalized as Japanese are mistaken.
+Those who think that only people of Japanese descent can naturalize as Japanese are mistaken.
 Anyone can change their nationality and have Japanese citizenship, just meet several requirements.
-The thousands of Brazilians present in Japan have the visa permanent and end up thinking that it is impossible to obtain Japanese nationality, some have reasons to prefer the visa over nationality.
+The thousands of Brazilians present in Japan, have the visa permanent and end up thinking that it is impossible to obtain Japanese nationality, some have reasons to prefer a visa over nationality.

-What is the difference between visa and citizenship?
+What is the difference between a visa and citizenship?

-When the person has a permanent visa, he is allowed to stay in Japan and most citizenship rights.
-As a citizen naturalized as Japanese, he has all the rights that the Japanese have and he cannot be expelled from the country, because he started to belong and be a citizen of that country.
-Another advantage and benefit of being a Japanese citizen is that you can have a Japanese Passport (4th most powerful) that allows entry into 147 countries without a visa, including the USA.
+When a person has a permanent visa, they are allowed to stay in Japan and have most citizenship rights.
+Already a citizen naturalized as a Japanese, he has all the rights that the Japanese and cannot be expelled from the country, because he came to belong and be a citizen of that country.
+Another advantage and benefit of being a Japanese citizen is that you can have a Japanese Passport (4th most powerful) that allows you to enter 147 countries without a visa, including the US.

-Only descendants or children of Japanese can easily obtain nationality before reaching 3 months of age.
+Only descendants or children of Japanese people can easily obtain nationality before reaching 3 months of age.
 Even if the person marries a Japanese woman, or a child of Brazilians is born in Japan, they do not receive nationality, but a permanent visa.
-Of course, any of these people can chase nationality if they fulfill the requirements that we will see below.
+Of course, any of these people can run after nationality if they meet the requirements that we will see below.

-Most Brazilians living in Japan prefer not to try to obtain Japanese citizenship because in addition to being a long process, Japan allows only 1 nationality, if you choose Japanese nationality you are no longer Brazilian.
+Most Brazilians who live in Japan prefer not to try to obtain Japanese citizenship because, in addition to being a long process, the Japan only allows 1 nationality, if you choose Japanese nationality, you are no longer Brazilian.

 Below we will see the minimum requirements to obtain Japanese nationality or citizenship: